ledux/presentations/dynamodb/presentation-dynamodb.md

 - Defines the order in the partition
 - Usages:
 	- Refine the query (timestamp)
-	- Categorize the data (most likely position of a football player)
+	- Categorize the data (position of a football player)
 	- Pagination